 Clostridioides difficile was previously named Clostridium difficile.
 It is often called C. diff.
-This toxin-producing bacterium forms spores that can live up to five months on inanimate surfaces.
-If ingested, the spores will not be killed by stomach acid and can infect the intestines.
+It is a toxin-producing bacterium.
+It forms spores that can live a long time outside the body.
+The spores are not killed by stomach acid and can infect the intestines.

-The bacteria are common and typically do not make healthy people sick.
+The bacteria are common.
+They typically do not make healthy people sick.
 Infections usually follow antibiotic use.
 Older adults in hospitals or long-term care facilities are most vulnerable.
 Watery diarrhea, ranging from mild to severe, is the most common symptom.
 In rare cases, C. diff infections can be fatal.

 Providers typically do not need to report C. diff.
 For infection control and prevention information, call (360) 728-2235.

 - Frequently asked questions for healthcare providers, (CDC).